Account

 23:40

-Drive Along the Alabaster Coast
+Alabaster Coast

-Places to see in Normandy
+Historic Sites to Visit in Normandy

 Many visitors use their holiday to do and see everything related to the war in Normandy and learn about the monumental D-Day landings.
 During these tours of Normandy's beaches, visitors can view the beautiful coastline and one of the prettiest places in Normandy while learning about the dramatic events of the largest seaborne invasion in history, which are vividly brought to life by expert guides.